Discovery and Timing Follow-Up of Two FAST-Discovered Pulsars from the FAST CRAFTS Survey: Acknowledgments

 \section{Acknowledgments}

-VAB acknowledges support from the DuBois and Chancellor's Scholar Fellowship programs at West Virginia University.
-VAB and MAM are members of the NANOGrav Physics Frontiers Center (\#2020265).
-The National Radio Astronomy Observatory and Green Bank Observatory are facilities of the U.S. National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This work has made use of the Harvard Astrophysics Data System, (\url{https://ui.adsabs.harvard.edu/}), the Australian Telescope National Facility (ATNF) pulsar catalog (\url{http://www.atnf.csiro.au/research/pulsar/psrcat}) and the Pulsar Survey Scraper (PSS) DM Model function (\url{https://github.com/dlakaplan/pulsarsurveyscraper}) as well as pulsar data reduction software: \texttt{TEMPO2} (\url{https://www.atnf.csiro.au/research/pulsar/tempo2}), \texttt{PRESTO} (\url{https://github.com/scottransom/presto}) and \texttt{PSRCHIVE} (\url{https://psrchive.sourceforge.net}).
+This work is partially supported by NSFC grant No. 12588202.
+V.A.B. acknowledges support from the Du Bois and Chancellor's Scholar Fellowship programs at West Virginia University.
+V.A.B. and M.A.M. are members of the NANOGrav Physics Frontiers Center (\#2020265).
+D.L. acknowledges the support from the New Cornerstone Science Foundation.
+The National Radio Astronomy Observatory and Green Bank Observatory are facilities of the U.S. National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This work has made use of the Harvard Astrophysics Data System, (\url{https://ui.adsabs.harvard.edu/}), the Australian Telescope National Facility (ATNF) pulsar catalog (\url{http://www.atnf.csiro.au/research/pulsar/psrcat}) and the Pulsar Survey Scraper (PSS) DM Model function (\url{https://pulsar.cgca-hub.org/compute}) as well as pulsar data reduction software: \texttt{TEMPO2} (\url{https://www.atnf.csiro.au/research/pulsar/tempo2}), \texttt{PRESTO} (\url{https://github.com/scottransom/presto}) and \texttt{PSRCHIVE} (\url{https://psrchive.sourceforge.net}).